• Skip to primary navigation

 • 1 teaspoon baking soda

-• 1 cup salted or unsalted butter (two sticks), melted and cooled
+• 1 cup unsalted butter (two sticks), melted and cooled

 • 1 cup brown sugar, light or dark